-At the Full Committee meeting that took place on Thursday the 21st Feb 2019 in Radcliffe House, University of Warwick, the CHULS constitution was revised as follows.
-The constitution is available to download in PDF format.
+At the Full Committee meeting that took place on 24th Feb 2023 at College Court, University of Leicester, the CHULS constitution was revised as follows.

-(i) to represent Law Schools and their management;
+(i) to represent Law Schools in the UK and their interests;

 (ii) to promote mutual respect and active cooperation between Law Schools regionally, nationally and internationally;

 (iii) to provide a collegiate forum for Heads of Law Schools;

 (iv) to consider and advise relevant bodies of the structure, development and resourcing of legal education and research;

 (v) to disseminate relevant information and good practice;

 (vi) to assist in the promotion of good leadership in Law Schools;